securityfirst/tent-content/contents_en/tools/VeraCrypt/veracrypt.md

 So, whenever you want to add decoy files to your standard volume, you must check the _protect hidden volume against damage..._ box and enter both your _hidden volume_ passphrase and your _standard volume_ passphrase.
 If you enable this feature, VeraCrypt _will_ be able to warn you if you try to copy too much data into your outer volume.
 (Clearly, entering both passphrases in front of someone else will reveal the existence of your _hidden volume_, so this is something you should only do in private or in the company of those you trust.)

-The specific steps required to modify the contents of your _standard volume_ are covered in more detail in the following section, under [Protecting your hidden volume when modifying the contents of your outer volume](#protecting-your-hidden-volume-when-modifying-the-contents-of-its-outer-volume)
+The specific steps required to modify the contents of your _standard volume_ are covered in more detail in the section below, **Protecting your hidden volume when modifying the contents of your outer volume**.

 **Step 21**. **Click** **\[OK\]** to finish creating your _hidden volume_.